arah44/seo-scraper/readme.md

 - number of links to a page
 - what is the value of a page?

-# TODO
-- Connect to search console api (pull external links, SERP metrics) -- how could we train a model on this information
-- read json in jupyter notebook
-    - How many pages are missing meta?
-    - how many images are missing alt
-    - how many internal links
-        - pages with low num links on it
-        - pages with low num links to it

-- move pagerank to own library
-- Create a more modular structure
-    - Run pagerank on the json object
-    - Have an app generate an object and then read it with other methods
-    - collect a raw file and then generate the file for analysis from the raw file

-## Optimisation
-- Create decerator that counts requests
-- Create decorator that times a function
-- Save meta and all links to start
-    - generate internal links from corpus of all links

-## Data created
-- average images per page
-- correlate values with gse / analytics data (i.e. number of internal links, or number of images to value from search console and ga) (do this to replicate )

 # CSV
 data = {